ronnie-issa/BSC-2/README.md

 - All products are displayed on the shop page
 - Product data is cached to improve performance and reduce API calls
 - Preview mode is available for testing content changes before publishing
+- Rich text format is supported for product descriptions
+- Images are served through Contentful's CDN with automatic optimizations

+### Content Management

+- Products can be added, edited, and removed through the Contentful web interface
+- Changes can be previewed before publishing using the preview mode
+- Content can be scheduled for future publishing
+- Multiple users can collaborate on content creation and management

 ## Upcoming Changes